tomlokhorst/CatalystFullScreenVideo/README.md

 Private UIKit APIs are used to toggle player full screen.
 AppKit APIs are used to interact with NSWindow.

-Uses [Dynamic](https://github.com/mhdhejazi/Dynamic) library conveniently to call AppKit from Catalyst app.
+Uses [Dynamic](https://github.com/mhdhejazi/Dynamic) library to conveniently call AppKit from Catalyst app.

+Read [blog post](http://tom.lokhorst.eu/2020/08/full-screen-video-in-mac-catalyst) for background information.